 Quick analysis: Batman v Superman... v Wonder Woman?

 March 2016 saw the big three statutes (FDCPA, TCPA, FCRA) battling for supremacy in a month where they could all be considered winners.
 Making, of course, the collection industry the big loser.
-This stinker of a month will earn bad reviews from everyone but the consumer bar.
+This stinker of a month will earn bad reviews from everyone but the consumer bar and makes even more important to tools to identify and scrub litigious consumers.

 Filings for all three statutes in March were up by double digits over February, with FDCPA up the most at 23.6%, FCRA next at 20.6% and TCPA bringing up the rear, up 16.6%.